 Intermittent fasting, where you reduce your eating window to 8 hours each day can also help.

-Exercise, especially HIIT (High Intensity Interval Training) will help you to deplete your existing glucose supplies and force you to turn to fat burning sooner rather than later.
+Exercise, especially HIIT (High Intensity Interval Training) will help you to deplete your existing glucose supplies.
+This will force you to turn to fat burning sooner rather than later.

 Increasing your fat intake will also help although this idea does take some getting used to.

-Make sure you’re reaching the necessary 70% of daily intake by consuming healthy fats such as olive oil, grass fed butter and coconut oil.
+Make sure you’re reaching the necessary 70% of daily intake by consuming healthy fats.
+These include olive oil, grass fed butter and coconut oil.

-Nuts and avocados are great sources of healthy fat too, as well as helping you to reach all your nutritional needs.
+Nuts and avocados are great sources of healthy fat too.
+They will also help you to reach all your nutritional needs.

 Another popular way is to supplement with exogenous ketones.

-These ketones will speed up the process for you when you are not seeing the results you want, when you need extra energy or when you want to see results more quickly.
+These ketones will speed up the process for you when you are not seeing the results you want.
+They will help when you need extra energy or when you want to see results more quickly.

 They can also give you a quick boost of energy and focus as well as helping you to feel full for longer.